jermspeaks/jermspeaks.github.io/src/content/about/about-3-colophon.md

 ### Typography

+This website uses "Merriweather Sans", an open-source font retrieved from [fontsource](https://fontsource.org/fonts/merriweather-sans).
+The font was crated by [Sorkin Type](https://www.sorkintype.com/).

-This website uses “Brother 1816”, a font by Ignacio Corbo and Fernando Díaz of [TipoType](https://tipotype.com/).
+This website uses "Brother 1816", a font by Ignacio Corbo and Fernando Díaz of [TipoType](https://tipotype.com/).

 I love using Futura when I have time to go to the letterpress shop at [San Francisco Centter for the Book](https://sfcb.org/).